jan-niestadt/qson/README.md

     a=(1'2'3)&b=(d~(~~)'f~(g'h))&c=_true&d=4e-20&e=%3A-!)

 Notes:
+- Array elements and objects entries are `'`-separated; object keys and values are separated using `~`.
-- an empty object has a special notation: `(~~)`
+- An empty object has a special notation: `(~~)`.
-- the string `"true"` is encoded as `_true`, while the boolean value `true` simply remains `true`.
+- The string `"true"` is encoded as `_true`, while the boolean value `true` simply remains `true`.
 The same applies to `false` and `null`.
 It also applies to numbers, so a string that looks like a number will be decoded into a number unless it is prefixed with `_` to force it to be decoded to a string.
-- `!` is the escape character, similar to `\` in many languages.
+- The escape character, similar to `\` in many languages, is `!`.
 This is used to escape characters that have special meaning in QSON.
-- the delimiters `(`, `'`, `~` and `)` the the escape character `!` were all chosen because they don't need to be %-encoded in query strings.
+- The delimiters `(`, `'`, `~` and `)` the the escape character `!` were all chosen because they don't need to be %-encoded in query strings.
 This makes QSON query strings more readable.

 ### Non-object value